Dr Mamoun Alazab, Senior member IEEE

 Email: alazab.m [AT] ieee [DOT] org

-He has more than 70 research papers, two of his papers were selected as the featured articles, and two other papers received the best paper award.
+He has more than 100 research papers, two of his papers were selected as the featured articles, and two other papers received the best paper award.
 He is the recipient of short fellowship from from Japan Society for the Promotion of Science (JSPS) based on his nomination from the Australian Academy of Science.
 Also, two teaching and learning awards.

 He is a Senior Member of the IEEE, Cybersecurity Academic Ambassador for Oman's Information Technology Authority (ITA), and has worked closely with government and industry on many projects, including IBM, Trend Micro, the Australian Federal Police (AFP), the Australian Communications and Media Authority (ACMA), Westpac, UNODC, and the Attorney General’s Department.

-He is an editor on multiple editorial boards including Associate Editor of IEEE Access (2017 Impact Factor 3.5), Editor of the Security and Communication Networks Journal (2016 Impact Factor: 1.067) and Book Review Section Editor: Journal of Digital Forensics, Security and Law (JDFSL).
+He is an editor on multiple editorial boards including Associate Editor of IEEE Access (2017 Impact Factor 3.557), Editor of the Security and Communication Networks Journal (2017 Impact Factor: 0.904) and Book Review Section Editor: Journal of Digital Forensics, Security and Law (JDFSL).

 Conference Organization (New: 2019):

-- The International Conference on 'VLSI, Signal Processing, Power Systems, Illumination & Lighting Control, Communication and Embedded Systems'' (VSPICE-2019) on 23-24 May 2019 (TPC member)
+- The International Conference on 'VLSI, Signal Processing, Power Systems, Illumination & Lighting Control, Communication and Embedded Systems'' (VSPICE 2019) on 23-24 May 2019 (TPC member)

 - The International Conference on Emerging Trends in Engineering (ICETE-2019) on 23-24 May 2019.
 (TPC member)

 As of Apr 9, 2018, his Google scholar appear (total citations >800, H-index of 14, i10=25), the ResearchGate score is 13.76, and the total download on SSRN is more than 3,586.
-Many of his cyber security publications are referenced and cited in highly regarded outlets such as: Google’s patents (US 9350755), Prevention of and Fight against Crime Programme of the European Union, UNODC, International Telecommunication Union, and the World Bank.
+Many of his cyber security publications are referenced and cited in highly regarded outlets such as: Google’s patents, Prevention of and Fight against Crime Programme of the European Union, UNODC, International Telecommunication Union, and the World Bank.